Street-legal vehicle

 Street-legal, road-legal, or road-going, refers to a vehicle such as a car, motorcycle, or light truck that is equipped and licensed for use on public roads, being therefore roadworthy.
 This will require specific configurations of lighting, signal lights, and safety equipment.
 Some specialty vehicles that will not be operated on roads, therefore, do not need all the features of a street-legal vehicle; examples are a vehicle used only off-road (such as a sandrail) that is trailered to its off-road operating area, and a racing car that is used only on closed race tracks and therefore does not need all the features of a street-legal vehicle.
 As well as motor vehicles, the street-legal distinction applies in some jurisdictions to track bicycles that lack street-legal brakes and lights.
 Street-legality rules can even affect racing helmets, which possess visual fields too narrow for use on an open road without the risk of missing a fast-moving vehicle.

+Conditional

+Some vehicles may be street-legal only in certain areas, routes or use cases, such as UTVs or tractors only allowed on-road in rural areas or driving between different off-road areas/private properties.
+Enduro dirt bikes on dirt/gravel roads in National parks for personal recreational use.
+Small engine motorcycle/moped or microcars/quadricycle only allowed on (low speed) streets and not (high speed) highways.
+Vehicles imported from another country for testing, display or remanufacturing.
+Rally cars or trophy trucks, immediately before, during and immediately after rallies.